/ Blog / Bianca Oblivion on the 808 and 909's Influence on the Queer Ballroom Scene

 An LA native whose dance music career has now taken her across the globe, Bianca Oblivion is one of the hottest up-and-coming DJs on the global scene right now.

 She’s made a name for herself by fusing a diverse range of genres into her high-octane sets.
-Catch a Bianca Oblivion anywhere around the world, and you’re just as likely to hear hip-hop and R\&B as you are dubstep and grime.
+Catch Bianca Oblivion anywhere around the world, and you’re just as likely to hear hip-hop and R&B as you are dubstep and grime.
 Oblivion’s mantra is “anything goes as long as it bangs”.

 Outside of the booth, Oblivion’s been releasing music on notable labels like N.A.A.F.I, Magic City, Future Bounce, and Warp Records’ Lucky Me imprint for years.
 Her track EZ 4 Me even landed in the EA Sports FC 24 soundtrack.
 Back of the net!